Embryo employees team meeting

 Like with all social media, to get the sought-after results of high engagement rates, impressions and even conversions you need to be creating and sharing compelling content that your target audience wants to see.
 Creating a detailed content strategy that lists the types of content you want to share can ensure you share a variety of content.
 As LinkedIn is a professional network a lot of users are looking for thought-leadership content that can help advance their skills and careers.

-• 2.
-Make Use of the Analytics
+• Make us of analytics

 Whilst there are best practices for LinkedIn marketing that you can follow, it’s also important to remember that each account and LinkedIn page is unique and therefore what works for one, might not be best for another.
 However, LinkedIn’s analytics helps you to discover lots of data, which can enhance your marketing strategy.